Rohingya repatriation looking like pipe dream

 Tens of thousands of people, mostly Rohingya in Buthidaung and Maungdaw townships, were displaced following the looting and burning of Rohingya homes in Buthidaung and surrounding villages.

-According to the UN, about 4,000 Rohingya took shelter near the Naf River close to the Bangladesh border.
+According to the UN, about 4,000 Rohingya took shelter near the Naf river close to the Bangladesh border about a month ago.
 It also called on Bangladesh and other states to provide shelter to those seeking it.

 The fighting also forced nearly 800 members of Myanmar's Border Guard Police, military and their family members to take shelter in Bangladesh in recent months.
 They were later repatriated.

-In early June, bullets were fired from Myanmar at the boats plying on St Martin's Island through the Naf river, leaving some 10,000 Bangladeshis on the island stranded.
+In early June, bullets were fired from Myanmar at boats on the Naf river, which caused some 10,000 Bangladeshis to be stranded on the St Martin's Island.

-Over the last several years, the Myanmar army violated airspace and bullets fell on Bangladesh territory, leaving people injured.
-Bangladesh repeatedly protested the incidents but never responded with arms.
+Over the last several years, the Myanmar army violated airspace and bullets landed on Bangladesh territory, leaving people injured.
+Bangladesh repeatedly protested the incidents.

-Bangladesh's physical relation with Myanmar is through Rakhine State, and that configuration is now changing with the non-state actors controlling this border, said Hussain, also a former Election Commissioner.
+Bangladesh's physical relation with Myanmar is through Rakhine state, and that configuration is now changing with the non-state actors controlling this border, said Sakhawat, also a former election commissioner.

-"Clearly, there is a huge security threat created between the Bangladesh-Myanmar border -- the options for Bangladesh are limited."
+"Clearly, there is a huge security threat ... the options for Bangladesh are limited."

-If the Myanmar junta counterattacks the AA, the situation will only worsen at the border, Hussain said.
-"What would happen if the AA crosses the border to Bangladesh while fighting?
+If the Myanmar junta counterattacks the AA, the situation will only worsen at the border, Sakhawat said.
+"What would happen if the Arakan Army crosses the border to Bangladesh while fighting?
 Will Bangladesh take their side?"

-As the Myanmar military has conscripted members of the Rohingya, the AA's position is against them.
+As the Myanmar military has conscripted Rohingyas into the force, the AA's position is against them.
 So, there is a risk of Rohingya-AA direct confrontation, he said.

-Another side-effect of the fighting is that drug and arms smuggling through the Bangladesh-Myanmar border may be rampant as the warring forces often make money out of drug sales.
+Another side-effect of the fighting is that drug smuggling through the Bangladesh-Myanmar border may be rampant as the warring forces often make money out of drug sales, Sakhawat added.

 Subsequently, Bangladesh must send security reinforcements along the 271 km-long land and maritime border, according to experts.

-"We are absolutely troubled by the conflicts and their implications on Bangladesh," said an official of the foreign ministry informed with the proceedings.
+"We are absolutely troubled by the conflicts and their implications on Bangladesh," said an official of the foreign ministry.

 The Myanmar authorities have been warned not to make Bangladesh a casualty of their fighting.
-"We have beefed up borders to not allow any Rohingya to enter our territory," he added.
+"We have beefed up border security measures so that Rohingyas cannot enter our territory," he added.

 Bangladesh will not be able to shoot the Rohingyas if they forcefully enter Bangladesh en masse, said Munshi Faiz Ahmad, a former ambassador.

-Before that happens, Bangladesh needs to take serious diplomatic initiatives so that the Rohingyas can stay within Rakhine, maybe in camps, under international supervision.
+Before that happens, Bangladesh needs to take serious diplomatic initiatives so the Rohingyas can stay in Rakhine, maybe in camps, under international supervision.

 He suggested Bangladesh raise its voice at the UN and hold dialogues with the US, India and China regarding the matter.